 While we work hard to put sustainability at the heart of festival production, a key part of our overarching public mission is ‘to highlight the fragility of planet Earth’.

-Offering festival goers the choice to make a ‘Carbon Offset’ donation when they buy their tickets.
+Offering festival goers the choice to make a ‘Carbon Balancing’ donation when they buy their tickets.
 We give our staff, contractors and artists the opportunity to do the same with Energy Revolution.
 We invest 100% of this in renewable energy with Energy Revolution, a festival industry collaborative charity.

 Initiate car sharing schemes and providing coaches for festival-goers to arrive together.

 We're working alongside the AIF to ban single-use plastics at the festival.
 Removing the use of plastic straws, plastic containers, plastic cutlery and single serve sachets of salt, pepper, sugar or sauce from food traders.

 All onsite water sales will be in the form of Can-O-Water instead of single use plastic water bottles, so no plastic bottles of soft drinks will be available.
 We encourage our festival goers to bring their own refillable water bottle for use onsite.
 We will also be giving all our staff and artists who join us reusable water bottles.

 0% of our waste will be going to landfill.
 We'll be providing extensive recycling opportunities across the festival site which we'll separate at source, sending less to incinerators.
 All food waste will be split from other waste across the site, to then be composted.

 We'll be working with 8th Plate to salvage any food waste from traders and donate to the local community.